Powell Liberty Historical Society

 Description

-Inspired by an episode of "Sunday Morning" on CBS, Carole writes a collection of interesting Powell facts, starting with movies once being shown by being projected onto the back of Canfield and Sharp's Hardware Store, with viewers sitting in the grass behind the building.
-In another segment, donated postcards show scenes of Powell that include structures that no longer exist, personal portrait photographs, and humorous cartoons.
-The final segment contains the origin of Powell street names.
+Inspired by an episode of "Sunday Morning" on CBS, Carole writes a collection of interesting Powell facts, starting with movies once being projected onto the back of Canfield and Sharp's Hardware Store.
+Other segments include donated postcards showing scenes of Powell, personal portrait photographs, humorous cartoons, and the origin of Powell street names.

 KeyWords